joshbarrass/pycancer/README.md

 # Unstoppable Cancer #

-A surprisingly fun fidget spinner game using Pygame
+A rewrite of a fidget spinner Scratch game using Pygame

 ----------------------------------------------------